phel-lang/phel-lang.org/content/documentation/getting-started.md

 composer repl
 ```

-> Alternatively, the [phel-lang/cli-skeleton](https://github.com/phel-lang/cli-skeleton) package's is a template from which you may create your project.
-For a web project, you can use the [phel-lang/web-skeleton](https://github.com/phel-lang/web-skeleton) template.
+> Alternatively to the [phel-lang/cli-skeleton](https://github.com/phel-lang/cli-skeleton), you can also use [phel-lang/web-skeleton](https://github.com/phel-lang/web-skeleton) for a web project.
 More information can be found in the [README](https://packagist.org/packages/phel-lang/cli-skeleton) of the project.

 ## Manually initialize a new project using Composer